I’m a fairly active guy and was a 3 to 4 day per week gym rat for over two decades.

 Over the years I’ve been able to rid myself of pain through stretching and an inversion bed something that I need to acquire in the near future.

-For almost 20 years I swim every summer and try to get a half a mile to a mile in.
+For almost 20 years I swim every summer and try to get a half a mile to a mile in on the weekends.

 I use flippers and swim gloves to create resistance.